Reviewing PlayAGS (AGS) & Its Peers

 |2.58

-PlayAGS currently has a consensus target price of $11.50, indicating a potential upside of 83.41%.
-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 39.33%.
-Given PlayAGS’s stronger consensus rating and higher possible upside, analysts plainly believe PlayAGS is more favorable than its competitors.
+PlayAGS presently has a consensus price target of $11.50, indicating a potential upside of 75.30%.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 38.82%.
+Given PlayAGS’s stronger consensus rating and higher possible upside, analysts clearly believe PlayAGS is more favorable than its rivals.

 Profitability

-This table compares PlayAGS and its competitors’ net margins, return on equity and return on assets.
+This table compares PlayAGS and its rivals’ net margins, return on equity and return on assets.

 |Net Margins